lalitvjy/catalogue-search-dashboard/COLLECTION_SCOPING.md

 The search API automatically scopes all searches to the user's assigned brand collection, ensuring that:
 - Users can only search within their own brand's data
 - No cross-brand data leakage occurs
-- Each brand's data remains isolated in separate Qdrant collections
+- Each brand's data remains isolated in separate vector collections

 ## How It Works